paulbradshaw/journalismrecipebook/README.md

-# journalismrecipebook
+# The journalism recipe book

-Recipes for creating different types of stories
+This repo contains recipes for creating different types of stories.